numba/numba/docs/source/cuda/simulator.rst

 * Most of the driver API is unimplemented.
 * It is not possible to link PTX code with CUDA Python functions.
 * Warps and warp-level operations are not yet implemented.
+* Operations directly against device arrays are only partially supported, that is, testing equality, less than, greater than, and basic mathematical operations are supported, but many other operations,  such as the in in-place operators and bit operations are not.

 Obviously, the speed of the simulator is also much lower than that of a real device.
 It may be necessary to reduce the size of input data and the size of the